1morello/parallax/README.md

 ## About

 European municipalities have access to billions in EU funding but lack the resources to navigate hundreds of grant programmes.
-Parallax matches a city's development plan against available grants using semantic search, then explains each match through SHAP/LIME, counterfactual analysis, and LLM-generated narratives — tailored to three audience levels (citizen, analyst, auditor).
+Parallax matches a city's development plan against available grants using semantic search, then explains each match through SHAP/LIME, counterfactual analysis, and LLM-generated narratives: tailored to three audience levels (citizen, analyst, auditor).

 ## Setup